What You Need to Know About the Disposable Vape Ban

 The ban will also reduce the environmental and economic impact of vapes.

-With 5m disposable vapes thrown away each week, up from 1.3m last year, there has been an increase in waste centre fires and devices improperly disposed of.
+With 5m disposable vapes thrown away each week, up from 1.3m last year, there has been an increase in waste centre fires as a result of devices being improperly discarded; while warehouse and garage fires have also increased with people using them to store products or having been into garages, sheds and outbuildings to vape outside their property but in the warmth or dry conditions.

 Can young people still buy vapes or tobacco products?